odesey/BubbleSort/README.md

 You need to replace all occurences of to_sort with self, if you are going to package your code inside of a custom Array article.

-Secondly, you need to finish your implementation so that the test passes!
+Secondly, as of now the test will fail.
+This is good, as in TDD we like to specify how the program works first, see the test fail, then add the implementation.
+So you need to finish your implementation so that the test passes!

 # To run